-The guitars featured in these photo galleries are examples of Greg’s work.
+The guitars featured in these photo galleries are just a few examples of Greg’s work.
 As a long-time high end furniture maker, Greg has a real passion for tools and figured wood.
 His guitars reflect these twin loves with their beautiful wood choices, impeccable hand work, and high gloss finishes.
-Click the photos below and enjoy the galleries, taking time to appreciate the details such as solid wood bindings, hand-cut pearl and Abalone shell inlays, bound fretboards, and stunning craftsmanship.
+Click the photos below and enjoy the galleries, taking time to appreciate the tasteful design elements, hand-cut pearl and Abalone shell inlays, custom rosettes, and stunning craftsmanship.
 For more details about individual models and ordering, please visit the dedicated pages in the drop-down menu.

 Eminence, Figured European Maple with Ebony Bindings